Emulating compact binary population synthesis simulations with uncertainty quantification and model comparison using Bayesian normalizing flows: Motivation: the necessity of UQ for high-fidelity simulators

 An immediate extension of existing astrophysical SBI from GW catalogs, facilitated by \textsc{POSYDON}, would be the derivation of constraints on both previously studied and additional astrophysical parameters—such as common envelop ejection efficiency, the slope of the initial mass function, supernova kick magnitudes, and parameters characterizing the cosmic star formation history—all based on accurate and reliable astrophysical modeling.
 Furthermore, synthesized binaries can be used to predict potentially new features in the population distribution of CBCs, should they arise from the improvements and generalizations of the underlying physical prescriptions implemented in binary modeling.
 The predicted features could, in principle, be modeled phenomenologically and hence constrained from data.

 Therefore, given the high computational cost of running a detailed binary simulation, \textsc{POSYDONv2} can be assisted by NF emulators not only for SBI but also for feature prediction.
-For the latter, NFs can be used to amplify the data, which amounts to boosting sample statistics for a particular population, by learning from many smaller simulation sets at nearby initial condition grid points.
+For the latter, NFs can be used to augment the set of synthesized systems, which amounts to boosting sample statistics for a particular population, by learning from many smaller simulation sets at nearby initial condition grid points.
 In other words, instead of having to simulate millions of binaries for a single intitial condition of interest to properly sample under-represented regions of the CBC parameter space, many small simulation sets on a grid of nearby initial condition values~(that are paralelizable as individual POSYDON runs), can be used to train an NF emulator, which can then generate a large reliable sample of binaries for the particular initial conditions of interest.
 This can facilitate scalable and accurate population feature-prediction for rarely synthesizable CBCs without having to simulate a prohibitively large number of systems.
-I show this later on for an existing dataset simulated with earlier versions of POSYDON, as proof of concept.
+Relevant examples include extreme mass ratio systems with high chirp mass, and populations of systems at high ($\geq Z_{\odot}$) metallicities~\citep{metallicity} or one that assumes large natal kick magnitudes~\citep{kicks}, tracktable \texttt{POSYDONv2} runs corresponding to which can be augmented by NF emulators to enable feature prediction with an accuracy is comparable to that of a much larger simulation.
+We show this later on for an existing dataset simulated with earlier versions of POSYDON, as proof of concept.